 What Color is a Polar Bears Skin?

-Underneath the translucent fur, a polar bear has black skin.
-This is an evolved trait as other bear species, including grizzly bears, have pink skin.
+Black skin is an evolved trait as other bear species, including grizzly bears, have pink skin.
 Polar bear cubs have pink skin for up to five months after birth, but this will turn black as they mature.

 Scientists are still unsure why the polar bear has black skin.
 It was originally thought that the black skin was part of a thermal radiation effect that would help polar bears absorb heat from the UV light of the sun.